rifakmr1/Technical-evaluation/Moresand_exam/Readme.md

-* To Build Docker image with Dockerfile : Use docker build -t $containername .
+* To Build Docker image with Dockerfile : Use docker build -t $name .

 * For MYSQL i have used ubuntu version 22.04 as per my OS so change the Version on my_sql/Dockerfile as per your OS